floodsung/wechat_jump_end_to_end_train/README.md

 ## How to use it

+Download the dataset from [Baidu Yun](https://pan.baidu.com/s/1o9NNvqq)

-place dataset in this folder, then
+Place the dataset in this folder, then

 ```
 python train.py